h8liu-archives/p8/README.md

 Design new arch and languages:

-- p8 is a register-based machine that runs a simple RISC ISA
+- P8 is a register-based machine that runs a simple RISC ISA
-- i8 is an SSA-like intermediate representation for a compiler
+- IR8 is an SSA-like intermediate representation for a compiler
 - G is a high-level programming language

 Write some code for the new arch and languages:

-- `p8/risc` p8 risc opcode definitions
+- `p8/arch` P8 architecture
-- `p8/vm` a simulator for p8
+- `p8/vm` a simulator for P8
-- `p8/dasm` a p8 deassembler
+- `p8/dasm` a P8 deassembler
-- `p8/asm` a p8 assembler
+- `p8/asm` a P8 assembler
-- `p8/i8` an i8 interpreter
+- `p8/i8` an IR8 interpreter
-- `p8/i8c` a compiler from i8 to p8
+- `p8/i8c` a compiler from IR8 to P8
-- `p8/gc` a compiler from G to p8 via i8
+- `p8/gc` a compiler from G to P8 via IR8
 - `p8/web` a web-based user interface for the machine
 - `p8/web/vm` the vm interpreter but in javascript
-- `p8/cc` a full-fledged C compiler, compile to p8 via i8
+- `p8/cc` a full-fledged C compiler, compile to P8 via IR8
-- `p8/goc` a full-fledged golang compiler, compile to p8 via i8
+- `p8/goc` a full-fledged golang compiler, compile to P8 via IR8

-At this time, all the previous code written in go language should be able to port into p8 framework without modification.
+At this time, all the previous code written in go language should be able to port into P8 framework without modification.
 (An alternative plan could be rewrite everything above in G language.)

 I know this project just sounds crazy... so please don't expect me to finish it